knanne/knanne.github.io/_posts/2017-02-03-Notes on Django.md

 author: Kain Nanne
 ---

-Notes on building a Django app in Python using a cookiecutter
+Notes on building a Django app in Python using a cookie-cutter

 <!-- excerpt separator -->

+## Intro

-This post contains my notes while going through the cookiecutter-django [docs](http://cookiecutter-django.readthedocs.io/en/latest/) and the official [django docs](https://docs.djangoproject.com/) simultaneously to setup an app
+This post contains my notes while going through the [cookiecutter-django docs](http://cookiecutter-django.readthedocs.io/en/latest/) and the official [django docs](https://docs.djangoproject.com/) simultaneously to setup an app

 **Django**